Digital Twin in Architecture

 Real-life Examples include:

-• Building Planning: By using digital twins, architects may see the construction process in real time, anticipating problems and streamlining the order of work.
+• Building Planning: By using digital twins, architects may see the construction process in real time, anticipating problems and streamlining the work order.

 • Energy Efficiency: Architects can optimize a building's energy use and create more economical and sustainable designs by studying the data from the digital twin.